JonnycatMeow/HxShaders/README.md

 how to apply it to your Friday Night Funkin Mod with shaders

-1. install hmm
+1. Install hmm
 ```
 haxelib install hmm
 ```
-2. install the haxelib
+2. Install the haxelib
 ```
 haxelib git hxShaders https://github.com/JonnycatMeow/hxShaders.git
 ```